Are you wondering if your website is using the latest version of WordPress?

 Why You Should Always Use the Latest Version of WordPress

-The most important reason to use the latest version of WordPress is improved security of your website.
+The most important reason to use the latest version of WordPress is the improved security of your website.
 Since more than 43% of all websites use WordPress, it’s a common target for hackers, malicious code distributors, and data thieves.

 Every time a security vulnerability is reported, the core WordPress team works diligently to release an update that fixes the issue.
 That makes the latest version of WordPress the most secure version.